 If your child has chosen to bring home an unfamiliar / ‘interest’ book then please read it to them if it is too hard for them to read independently.

 If you have any questions about what gets sent home, or anything else, please talk to your child’s teacher.

 JUNIOR BOOK ROOM HELP

-Many thanks to the parents who helped last year with shelving books or processing our new readers.
+Many thanks to the parents who have offered to help with shelving books or processing our new readers.

-We would appreciate any offers of assistance for this year.
-We read many books in a week at school and welcome any available help to return the books to the correct place.
-Our new books also need to be labelled, taped and stamped.
-Even if you only have ten minutes a day available for organising books this would help us tremendously.
-Full training will be provided!
-Please email me if you are able to help this year, indicating whether you are available to return books to the book room or process new books at home.
+We would still appreciate any offers of assistance.
+We read many books in a week at school and welcome any available help to return the books to their correct place.
+Our new books also need to be labeled, taped and stamped.
+If you have only fifteen minutes a day available for organising books this would help us tremendously.
+Full training will be provided!!!
+Please email me if you are able to help us for the remainder of the year, indicating whether you are available to return books in the book room or process new books at home.